 Ms. Vernetta R. Willett at the White House

-Meet talented and passionate Vernetta R. Willett, student in the Individualized Master of Arts (IMA) Program at Antioch University Midwest, where she explores how music education enhances literacy development in Middle Schoolers.
+Meet talented and passionate Vernetta R. Willett, student in the IMA Program at Antioch University Midwest, where she explores how music education enhances literacy development in Middle Schoolers.
 Ms. Willett shared with us her remarkable story of performing for President and Mrs. Obama at the White House in December 2012.
 Read more